martinberlin/udpx/README.md

 **2019-07** Decided to name the Firmware UDPX and make it open-source to let another developers join forces and use it for their own needs

 **2019-08** [Samuel Archibald](https://twitter.com/IoTPanic) Made his first contribution and started a new protocol to get rid of JSON and send this even faster.
-The new protocol recives bytes instead of JSON and it lives in develop branch
+The new protocol receives bytes instead of JSON and it lives in develop branch